 The Sixth Amendment requires that "[i]n all criminal prosecutions, the accused shall enjoy the right ... to have the Assistance of Counsel for his defense."
 The primary purpose of the right to counsel is to ensure the defendant is accorded a fair trial.
+The Sixth Amendment right to counsel is not limitless, but attaches when criminal proceedings have been initiated against the defendant "by way of formal charge, preliminary hearing, indictment, information, or arraignment."
+The right to counsel under the Sixth Amendment, however, does not cover police interrogations.
 To protect this fundamental right, the Supreme Court has required that both federal and state governments provide counsel when the defendant cannot afford one.
-The Court observed that this "noble ideal cannot be realized if the
+The Court observed that this "noble ideal cannot be realized if the poor man charged with crime has to face his accusers without a lawyer to assist him."
+However, counsel need not be provided at no cost in every case.
+The court must determine if the case will result in actual imprisonment.
+If so, the defendant is entitled to counsel.
+If the criminal offense permits imprisonment, but the judge determines that such an imposition will not occur in that case, the defendant is not provided free counsel.